guillaumemaiano/devblogContents/content/Android/KotlinLandslide.md

 I started with creating a new project in Android Studio and creating a new API key for NASA's developer APIs (it's actually a api.data.gov key).
 Once created, I can start using this key to make web service requests, says the NASA email.
 Thank you, O great Computer Server Overlord.
 I set that project to enable Kotlin support.
  I then activated etiennestuder's Gradle Credentials plugin, so as to not send my API key unto the Github repository.
 This requires a few lines added into the Gradle configuration, and a gradle task to tell gradle what the key is...

+ ## SODA's endpoint

+ The landslides data is accessible at https://data.nasa.gov/resource/tfkf-kniw.json.

+ ### Credits

+ The (image)[https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/Brightly_lit_STS-135_on_launch_pad_39a.jpg/2880px-Brightly_lit_STS-135_on_launch_pad_39a.jpg] comes from Wikimedia, was created by Bill Ingalls and I believe is originally a NASA picture.
+Also, it looks fantastic and has nothing to do whatsoever with landslides.